weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 import WCSClientInstantiation from '/_includes/code/wcs.client.instantiation.mdx';

 :::tip Connecting to Weaviate
 Before going further, please make sure that you can connect to your Weaviate instance, e.g. with the Weaviate client.
-If you do *not* have authentication, for example, you should be able to run the below to retrieve your schema.
+If you do *not* have authentication enabled you should be able to run the below to retrieve your schema.

 <WCSClientInstantiation/>
 :::